-In the wild open spaces of moorland, mountain and bog in the area of Assynt a varied assortment of wild plants is to be found.
-Ungrazed ledges on the hills can have very lush vegetation, including globe-flower, roseroot and purple saxifrage, with, in wetter places, mountain sorrel.
-Dwarf shrub heath at the base of the hills may have scattered dwarf cornel and cloudberry.
-The vegetation on the tops can be species-poor, and dominated by woolly hair-moss, but elsewhere in broken ground there are carpets of arctic bearberry and dwarf willow with, less commonly, mountain azalea and dwarf cudweed.
+In the wild open spaces of moorland, mountain and bog a wide range of flowers can be found.
+Ungrazed ledges on the hills have very lush vegetation, with globe-flower, roseroot and purple saxifrage.
+Dwarf shrub heath at the base of the hills may have dwarf cornel and cloudberry.
+The vegetation on the mountain tops needs to be able to survive harsh alpine conditions; it’s dominated by woolly hair-moss, but in broken ground there are carpets of arctic bearberry and dwarf willow with, occasionally, mountain azalea and dwarf cudweed.

-Remnants of ancient woodland are an oasis for many plants including helleborines, primroses and bluebells under birch and hazel.
-Some of the crofts are rich in wild flowers.
-Frog orchids grow on the coastal crofts, as well as early purple, heath spotted, northern marsh and fragrant orchids.
-The limestone outcrops around Inchnadamph create a nutrient rich environment, contrasting with the otherwise acidic soil in the area, and support a rich variety of rare and unusual flora including mountain avens, viparous bistort, limestone bedstraw, alpine bistort and twayblade orchid.
-Crevices shelter green spleenwort and holly fern and ledges free from grazing have dark-red helleborine.
-A characteristic shrub is whortle-leaved willow.
-The higher limestone outcrops and flushes have specialities such as alpine cinquefoil, Scottish asphodel and yellow mountain saxifrage.
+On limestone outcrops around Inchnadamph the rich variety of rare upland flora includes mountain avens, viparous bistort, limestone bedstraw, alpine bistort and twayblade orchid.
+Crevices shelter green spleenwort and holly fern and ledges free from grazing have dark-red helleborine orchids.
+A characteristic shrub here is whortle-leaved willow, while the higher limestone outcrops have specialities such as alpine cinquefoil, Scottish asphodel and yellow mountain saxifrage.